Most recently updated on May 11, 2023

 To cement its claim, the town erected a papier mache statue of Popeye in front of the Chamber of Commerce building.
 That deteriorated after a few years, so the city replaced it with a fiberglass statue.
 In 2007, that monument was replaced by a bronze statue of Popeye that sits atop a water fountain in the city’s Popeye Park downtown.

-In 1991, it painted the local water tower to look like a can of spinach with Popeye smiling down at motorists.
+In 1991, local officials painted their resident water tower to look like a can of spinach with Popeye smiling down at motorists.

 The city also hosts an annual Spinach Festival in April that includes a spinach eating contest and a “spinach drop.”